ClementNerma/NightOS/docs/specs/services/integration/desktop-environments.md

 **Errors:**

-- `0x20`: Audio player notifications are not supported
-- `0x21`: Invalid list of elements to create/update provided
+- `0x1000`: Invalid list of elements to create/update provided
-- `0x30`: Client is not allowed to create/update an audio player notification
-- `0x31`: Failed to create/update the notification
-- `0x40`: Track's title is not a valid UTF-8 string
+- `0x1001`: Track's title is not a valid UTF-8 string
-- `0x41`: Album's title is not a valid UTF-8 string
+- `0x1002`: Album's title is not a valid UTF-8 string
-- `0x42`: Artist's name is not a valid UTF-8 string
+- `0x1003`: Artist's name is not a valid UTF-8 string
-- `0x70`: Invalid pause state
+- `0x1004`: Invalid pause state
-- `0x71`: Invalid like state
+- `0x1005`: Invalid like state
-- `0x82`: Next track's title cannot be empty
+- `0x1006`: Next track's title cannot be empty
-- `0x83`: Next track's title is not a valid UTF-8 string
+- `0x1007`: Next track's title is not a valid UTF-8 string
-- `0x8F`: Button avaibility bit provided for unknown button
+- `0x1008`: Button avaibility bit provided for unknown button
+- `0x1100` to `0x11FF`: Errors for custom elements
+- `0x3000`: Audio player notifications are not supported
+- `0x3001`: Client is not allowed to create/update an audio player notification
+- `0x3100` to `0x31FF`: Errors for custom elements
+- `0x3200` to `0x32FF`: Desktop environment-dependant errors
+- `0x4000`: Failed to create/update the notification
-- `0xA0` to `0xBF`: Errors for custom elements
+- `0x4100` to `0x41FF`: Errors for custom elements
-- `0xD0` to `0xEF`: Desktop environment-dependant errors
+- `0x4200` to `0x42FF`: Desktop environment-dependant errors

-### `0x32` SEND_VIDEO_PLAYER_NOTIFICATION
+### `0x3002` SEND_VIDEO_PLAYER_NOTIFICATION

 Send a video player notificaiton.